grigoryvp/dotfiles/README.md

 # * Enable "Always show controls" in "/General"
 # * Enable "copy link" in "/General"
 # * Enable HD, set 49 participants, disable mirror in "/Video"
-# * Disable all confirmations in "/File operations/confirmation"
 # For OBS settings
 # * Turn off Advanced/General/Show warning on exit
 # Switch Lunar to "manual mode" so it will not mess with brightness